nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

   - **Snowflake** costs **$44.37/run** (plus daily storage)

 - **Storage Cost Comparison**:
-  - Azure storage costs ($1.39/day) are approximately twice as expensive as GCP storage ($0.67/day) for similar workloads and data volumes
+  - GCP storage cost breakdown: GCS ($0.57/day) + BigQuery ($0.28/day) = $0.85/day
+  - **Note on time-travel features**: GCP storage and Bigquery costs include time-travel functionality (7-day retention period), preventing immediate deletion of objects even after bucket recreation.
+  Azure storage costs we have disabled time-travel and soft-delete features, so it's should multiply by 7 for same reference.
-  - Snowflake GCP charges $20/TB/month, with our dataset (silver + gold) taking 97GB resulting in a storage cost of $1.94/month (approximately $0.063/day)
+  - Snowflake GCP charges $20/TB/month, with our dataset (silver + gold) taking 97GB resulting in a storage cost of $1.94/month (approximately $0.063/day => $0.441 for 7-days time travel)
   - **Time-travel feature impact**: Storage costs are affected by time-travel retention periods, which vary by platform:
     - Azure and GCP have a default time-travel retention of 7 days
     - Snowflake Standard has a default time-travel retention of 1 day